 Millions of people suffer from thyroid issues.
-Having poor thyroid health means that you may have trouble protecting your body from disease and illness because the thyroid is, in fact, responsible for a lot of regulation of your body functions, including hunger, energy, and body temperature.
-Thankfully ashwagandha has been found to help improve underactive thyroid function.
-One study conducted in 2017 had 50 patients with thyroid disorder take either a supplement of ashwagandha or a placebo.
-After eight weeks, those who consumed ashwagandha root were found with significantly higher improvement in serum thyroid-stimulating hormone and thyroxine.
-So, ashwagandha may be a helpful herb in normalizing thyroid function levels for those with hypothyroidism.
+Having poor thyroid health means that you may have trouble protecting your body from disease and illness because the thyroid is in fact responsible for a lot of regulation of your body functions, including hunger, energy, and body temperature.
+Thankfully, ashwagandha has the ability to promote healthy thyroid function as well!

-Benefit 7: Ashwagandha is able to boost immune function, too!
+Benefit 7: Ashwagandha can help boost the immune system